 Testosterone makes dogs react more intensely, more quickly, and for a longer period of time.
-During adolescence, male pups have a much higher testosterone level than they will once they reach adulthood.
+During adolescence, male pups have a much higher testosterone level than they do once they reach adulthood.
 Neutering males can cool their jets.

 Behaviorists speculate that a first-time instinctive display of conflict aggression may arise from fear or disagreements that take place during play that gets out of control.
-It can also occur when a dog feels threatened near the food bowl.
+It can also occur when a dog feels threatened near its food bowl.

 There are a few common actions you may inadvertently take that could trigger conflict aggression in your puppy as well: